lapisusp/lapisusp.github.io/_members/en/rafael-luiz-testa.md

 header-img: img/members/rafael-luiz-testa2.jpg
 ---

-Bachelor (2014) and Master (2018) in Information Systems with the University of São Paulo, Brazil.
-He is currently working toward the Ph.D. degree with the University of São Paulo, Brazil.
-His main research interests are facial expression and video synthesis.
+PhD in Information Systems from the University of São Paulo (2024), with a Master's (2018) and Bachelor's (2014) degree in the same area and institution.
+His research interests focus on the field of multimedia processing, exploring topics such as the facial expressions' synthesis, deepfake detection, and biomonitoring.